nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+1. Refer to the [Command Overview](#command-overview) below for details of each command.

 ---

-## Interacting with the DocTrack Platform
+## Interacting with DocTrack

-All interactions with the DocTrack platform are done through a series of commands entered by the user.
-These commands allow you to perform various tasks, such as adding, editing, listing, and managing persons/appointments, as well as interacting with the application itself.
-The commands are designed to be flexible and user-friendly, allowing parameters in any order, handling multiple entries for specific fields.
+All interactions with the DocTrack platform are done through a series of **commands** entered by the user.
+These commands allow you to perform various **tasks**, such as adding, editing, listing, and managing persons/appointments.
+The commands are designed to be flexible and user-friendly, allowing **parameters** in any order, handling multiple entries for specific fields.

-Here are some key points to keep in mind when using commands:
+Here are some **key points** to keep in mind when using commands:

-- Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
+- You should supply all the parameters (words in `UPPER_CASE`) that are needed for a command.<br>
-  e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
+  e.g. in `add person n/NAME`, `NAME` is a parameter which can be used as `add person n/John Doe`.

 - Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.